Available Tax Forms

 If you have a spouse or common-law partner, only one of you can claim this credit for a principal residence for the same year.

-Declaration for the education property tax credit (if you need more space, attach an additional page)
+Declaration for the education property tax credit (if you need more space, use a separate sheet of paper)

 Column A